Amanda Glaros

 About Amanda

-Amanda earned her master’s degree from Wayne State University where she focused her studies on cognitive behavioral therapy and substance use disorders.
-Amanda has trained under Dr. Robert Anda, who created the Adverse Childhood Experiences Study (ACE) as well as received a post graduate certificate in trauma from the University of Tennessee, Knoxville.
+I earned my master’s degree from Wayne State University and focused my studies on cognitive behavioral therapy and addiction.
+I also earned a post graduate certificate in trauma from the University of Tennessee, Knoxville.

 Ask Amanda: